ShZil/network-utilities/Scanner/README.md

 Also: the TK diagram is rendered from the top-left corner, but the Kivy one is from the bottom-left corner.
 Flip one pls.

 [18:26] Fixed the `h-=50` thingy.
 Also, docstrings.

+### 2023-02-08
+[20:01] Screen is stuck on white upon opening.
+That's problematic.

+[21:55] After messing with Git/GithubDesktop, I've decided to revert changes manually, to the point where I moved code over to `hover.py`.
+The issue seems to lie in `from kivy.core.window import Window`, but I'm clueless regarding how to fix it.
+So, revert, and try on school computer too.
+Also I un/re-installed `kivy`.

+I added caches for `KivyDiagram` and `TKDiagram`, which will be lost upon reverting, but no biggie.